ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/August 28th.md

 ---

 ALSO there's this annoying bug I need to fix with the movement when grounded.
 Basically you maintain velocity if you hold up or down when you shouldn't (you slide all over).

+BAM baby so at least there, more done today.
+That rocks!
+I guess Mission Accomplished with what I'd said at the beginning.
+I made the Prayer one easily, the reduction of Attiniy for ResourceSkills, and made it so that you can't Activate() ResourceSkills with insuffient resource.
+(Though I do think I could pull that up somehow as an abstract class...)

+Will I work more today?
+It's still a bit early...

+I GOTTA BE HONEST I'm really interested in potentially making the aiming system for the knife throwing thing, OR just generally getting the EnergyBall skill implemented.
+The main thing is just aiming, I'm not exactly sure how I want to aim it...

+I just have to think about (again) how I want to actuate the Energy Ball input versus the Knife.
+If the Knife was actuated horizontally, that'd be cool maybe.
+But perhaps some aiming mode is better...

+Unless I was just to map them as Achik's basic attacks... but I want to use the knife optionally as well!
+Here's what we do.
+I'll make a Passive ability that can be activated or deactivated that will dictate whether Basic Attacks are EnergyBall shots OR knife attacks.
+How's THAT?

+What's more, I can make this the Grounded Neutral and possibly Aerial Neutral Skill.
+I'll call it Attiniy Basic Attacks On / Off.
+I don't know honestly what a clever name to call it might be until later.
+Or just Attiniy Attacks Toggle?

+Okay, I've just updated the Skill sheet in [[Achik]].
+Now to actually get the code for this.

+---

+I'll save that for later though, hooking all that up.
+For now, I must rest and get ready for my first week of school!